algorithmssite/algorithmssite.github.io/README.md

-# algorithmssite.github.io
-Official Algorithm Site Community Page
+# Official Algorithm Site Community Page

+## License

+The license of it project is MIT see file *LICENSE* on top dir.